prmawyer/crapi/docs/setup.md

     ```
 2. Install the helm chart

-    Inorder to add persistent volume and configure the hostPath (To manually mount the data to a specific location), Update values-pv.yaml and use it to install helm charts.
+    Inorder to manually mount the data to a specific location, hostPath should be updated in values-pv.yaml, and used to install the helm charts.

     ```
     cd deploy/helm